ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Main results

-Let $l\geq 1$ be given such that $n_{l_m} = n - l(m+1) \gg 0$.
+Let $\ell\geq 1$ be given such that $n_{\ell_{m+1}} = n - \ell(m+1) \gg 0$.
 It is known that in the change point regression with $m$-dependent errors model, which is a particular case of \eqref{eq.partialModel}, in order to get a consistent variance estimator based on difference schemes it is necessary to consider observations which are separated in time by at least $m+1$ units, cf.~Theorem~5 of \cite{Tecuapetla.Munk.2017}.
 That is, a consistent variance difference-based estimator must consider \emph{gaps} of size (at least) $m+1$ observations.
-Due to this we utilize the vector of weights $\bs{d}^\top = ( d_0 \, d_1 \, \cdots \, d_l )$ and define a difference of order $l$ and a gap $m+1$ as $\Delta_{l,m+1}(y_i; \bs{d}) = \sum_{s=0}^l\,d_s\,y_{i + s(m+1)}$.
-We utilize this object to define a difference-based variance estimator of order $l$ and gap $m+1$ as the quadratic form
+Due to this we utilize the vector of weights $\bs{d}^\top = ( d_0, \, d_1, \, \ldots, \, d_\ell )$ and define a difference of order $\ell$ and a $(m+1)$-gap as $\Delta_{\ell,m+1}(y_i; \bs{d}) = \sum_{s=0}^\ell\,d_s\,y_{i + s(m+1)}$.
+We utilize this object to define a difference-based variance estimator of order $\ell$ and $(m+1)$-gap as the quadratic form

-where $p(\bs{d})$ is a normalizing factor depending on the vector $\bs{d}$ only that soon will be specified.
-Throughout the paper, in order to simplify notation we will omit $\bs{d}$ inside the parentheses for observation differences (and quadratic form) and simply write $\Delta_{l,m+1}(y_i)$ (and $Q_{l,m+1}(\bs{y})$), unless any confusion results from such an omission.
+Throughout the paper, in order to simplify notation, we may omit $\bs{d}$ inside the parentheses for observation differences (and quadratic forms) and simply write $\Delta_{\ell,m+1}(y_i)$ (and $\bs{Q}_{\ell,m+1}(\bs{y})$), unless any confusion results from such an omission.